WearTesters is reader-supported. When you make purchases using links on our site, we may earn an affiliate commission. Why trust us?

 How We Test Cross-Training Shoes

-Here at Weartester we have a very rigorous testing method that is adapted depending on the product we are testing and it’s function within the sport it belongs to.
+Here at WearTesters we have a very rigorous testing method that is adapted depending on the product we are testing and its function within the sport it belongs to.
 In this case, we seek a blend of performance and versatility.
 There are so many different exercises that can be performed in a gym, and each demands different characteristics out of your footwear.
-Heavy weightlifting requires a flat, stable base with very little cushion, plyometric training will require support and good traction, cardio will probably require more cushion, etc. So you can either go super specific with your workouts, carry around 10 different pairs of shoes, or go with a great do-it-all model.
+Heavy weightlifting requires a flat, stable base with very little cushion, plyometric training will require support and good traction, cardio will likely require more cushion, etc. So you can either go super specific with your workouts, carry around 10 different pairs of shoes, or go with a great do-it-all model.
 And that’s where we come in.

 We test the essential criteria as we do in our basketball and running shoe reviews: traction, materials, support, cushion, and fit.
 Then we give the shoe an overall rating.
 For training shoes, however, models get extra points for universality and versatility.
-Essentially, will most people will like them, and they can perform most gym activities.
+Essentially, most people will like them, and they can perform most gym activities.

 If a model isn’t featured, it’s either because the model has yet to be tested/reviewed or because we feel it does not belong among the current top cross training shoes.
 If you’d like to suggest we test a certain model, comment below or reach out via Twitter.